Photo by Corina Ardelean, Unsplash.

 There is a homeless young man in our town who shattered his ankle a couple of years ago.
 As is typical in the US, he was given a generous supply of pain pills, including Oxycontin, which is essentially synthetic heroin.
 Over the months, he became addicted to the pills, to the point where he could no longer afford his supply.
 Interestingly, doctors continued to prescribe the drugs for him all along, leaving cost as the only constraint.
 Soon someone in the town came along to “help” by explaining he could replace the pills with cheap heroin, and get the same high at bargain prices.
 He started smoking heroin, and before long, he was injecting heroin.

-He may be a junkie, but he isn’t really a bad kid.
+Sam’s not a bad kid.
 Despite his drug habit, he remains reluctant to steal and to deal heroin as a means of financing his own habit.
 He has tried to go off heroin cold turkey, but found withdrawal–which can lead to death–too difficult to endure.
-There are no clean needle swaps in our area, so he shares needles with fellow junkies.
+There are no clean needle swaps in our area, so he shares needles with fellow addicts

 I asked the local drug treatment facility why it’s so difficult to get treatment for people in desperate need, and they said our policy is reactive, not proactive, and there simply aren’t enough allocated resources.
 When half our discretionary spending is on weapons and war, we can’t be bothered with trifling things, like taking care of our own people.
 Sooner or later, most heroin addicts land in jail, where they sometimes die during cold-turkey detox.
 That’s “drug treatment” in America.